mykeln/teslaprep/model_y_checklist.md

 **GET OUT OF THE DRIVER'S SEAT**
 1. [ ] Gently test the driver and passenger door emergency releases
 1. [ ] Check driver and passenger door puddle lights
+1. [ ] Check rear left and right door pocket lighting
 1. [ ] Check all door latch button lights
 1. [ ] Check all door window button lights
-1. [ ] Check front, rear and middle seatbelts for proper operation
+1. [ ] Check front, rear, and middle seatbelts for proper operation
 1. [ ] Check rear left and right clothing hook operation in the rear passenger area
 1. [ ] Check the rear seats for proper fold-down operation
+1. [ ] Try to lift the bottom of the back seats to ensure it is securely attached to their base
 1. [ ] Check rear left and right overhead lights
 1. [ ] Test connectivity in all USB ports (1 USB-A/1 USB-C in the front, 2 USB-C in the rear)